 - Travel is at its most rewarding when it ceases to be about your reaching a destination and becomes indistinguishable from living your life.

 There are others which I prefer not to quote here.

-Read it if you like reading travel books…
+Read Ghost Train to the Eastern Star if you like reading travel books…

 Buy this book – Ghost Train to the Eastern Star On the tracks of ‘The Great Railway Bazaar’ by Paul Theroux at Amazon India.